 - serrated knife http://amzn.to/2vhkrwy

 - 3 cups unbleached bread flour (12 3/4 ounces by weight)

 - 1/4 teaspoon instant yeast (aka rapid rise or bread machine yeast)

 - 1 1/2 cups water

 - In a medium bowl, stir together ingredients until all the flour is moistened and it looks like a shaggy mass.
 Cover with plastic wrap and allow to rise at room temperature for 14-20 hours (18 hours being ideal).

-- Have a strip of parchment paper approx 6x16-inches ready and waiting (I cut a half sheet of parchment paper in half lengthwise).
+- Have a strip of parchment paper approx 6x16-inches ready and waiting (I cut a half sheet size piece of parchment paper in half lengthwise).

-- When ready to bake open oven door and remove lid from preheated dutch oven and carefully lower bread dough with its parchment sling into the vessel (it's ok if parchment paper hangs over edges).
+- When ready to bake, open oven door and remove lid from preheated dutch oven and carefully lower bread dough with its parchment sling into the vessel (it's ok if parchment paper hangs over edges).

 Note: According to the original article, the bread can be baked in a covered 6 to 8-quart heavy cast iron, enamel over cast iron, pyrex, or ceramic cooking vessel.